kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE  a split word could be useful that pushes each bit to stack
 * DONE Add .R to right align a number.
 Need to fix NUM2STR to get it to work.
 NUM2STR zero pads string by default
 * DONE Fix NUM2STR.
+* DONE Fixed generate Hello World file
+* DONE Fix 2SWAP for type flag
+* DONE Fix 2SWAP

 * TODO Add user interrupts by putting a hook into the parser or on NEXTW (as if using compiled version)
 * TODO Add user 'threads' by putting a hook into the parser or on NEXTW (as if using compiled version)
 * TODO Add user watch break points by putting a hook into the parser or on NEXTW (as if using compiled version)
 * TODO PICK word to pick a value at a given value on stack and move to TOS.
 Some code in place.
 Needs fixing as not quite right

-* TODO Fix 2SWAP for type flag
-* TODO Fix 2SWAP
 * TODO LSHIFT and RSHIFT for bit shifting
 * TODO Fix LEFT
 * TODO Fix RIGHT